-This post will explore the most famous landmarks in Angola, both natural and human-made, from the world-famous Kalandula falls to the impressive Leba mountain road.
+This post explores the most famous landmarks in Angola, both natural and human-made, from the world-famous Kalandula Falls to the impressive Leba mountain road.

 Located in South Western Africa, it’s surrounded by Namibia, Congo, Zambia, and the Atlantic to the West.
 Most of the famous landmarks in Angola are natural wonders, but there are also some human-made and historical landmarks to explore.

 We encourage you to read our 50 things you need to know before traveling to Angola if you are planning a trip.

 Although not as famous as other waterfalls and natural wonders in Africa, Kalandula Falls is one of the most famous landmarks in Angola.
 Considered the second-largest waterfalls in Africa, they have 105 meters (344 feet) high and 400 meters (1,300 feet) wide.
 They are truly impressive during the rainy season (September to April).

 The best way to visit the falls is by car, as the road goes directly to the lookout, where you have terrific views.
 Going to the lower part of the falls is also possible, but we would suggest going with a guide as it is not straightforward.
 Or ask one of the local kids there to take you there and serve as a guide.
 The descent is fun and adventurous, it is incredible to go close to the waterfall and feel its power.